dhruvPrajapati13/AI-Video-Dubbing-System/README.md

-# Automated Video Dubbing System
+# AI Powered Video Dubbing System

 Take any YouTube video — in German, French, Hindi, or dozens of other languages — and get back a fully dubbed English version.
 Same video, same pacing, new voice.